Coiot/cbr-main/src/albums/s5/Episode5.md

 - scene_number: 85
   scene_title: "Triple Shot"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode5-scene85.jpeg
   narration: "<p>We stay focused on Maravi once more, though the turn has ticked over, as yet another neighbor jumps on the pile.
-Luba attacks, and they will also still do nothing.
-Please don’t tell me this will somehow be a win for Maravi.</p>"
+Luba attacks, and they will also still do nothing. <em>Please don’t tell me this will somehow be a win for Maravi.</em></p>"
 - scene_number: 86
   scene_title: "The Northern Hordes"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode5-scene86.jpeg